 The Eligibility for Permanent Incapacity Benefit (Restrictions) Act (Wet verbetering poortwachter, in Dutch) obliges you to take a number of steps within a certain period of time to make sure you employee can get back to work as soon as is reasonably possible.
 To make sure of this:

-- You have to maintain a reintegration dossier which records all agreements and activities.
-This dossier also includes for example the plan of action, the reintegration report and correspondence with your health and safety service (arbodienst) or company doctor.
+- You have to maintain a reintegration dossier (in Dutch) which records all agreements and activities.
+This dossier also includes, for example, the plan of action, the reintegration report, and correspondence with your health and safety service (arbodienst) or company doctor.

 - You need to have progress meetings with your employee every 6 weeks.
 You must draw up a report of this.

 - You ask the company doctor to assess what your employee is still able to do and fill in the UWV's problem analysis (Probleemanalyse, in Dutch).

 - Together with your employee you draw up a plan of action in the 8th week of illness.
 UWV has a format for this (in Dutch).

 - You adjust your employees tasks, working times, workstation, and working hours if this is at all possible.

 If your employee’s reintegration programme has ground to a halt, or if your health and safety service or reintegration company are no longer able to assist you, you can request an expert assessment from the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
 You will need this expert assessment if you ask a district-court to handle the dismissal of your employee on the grounds of uncooperative behaviour or excessive absence due to the illness.

 Your employee must cooperate actively with their reintegration.
 This means they have to:

 - discuss their health situation with the company doctor